Best 4 Tools to Remove Red Eye from Photos

 If you just can’t avoid getting red-eye in your photos, or you're stuck editing pictures you didn’t take – don’t worry, not all hope is lost.
 Technology has evolved to the point where you can easily make red-eye a thing of the past (where it honestly belongs).

-Here’s quick a rundown of apps that can help you remove red-eye in post-processing:
+Here’s a quick rundown of apps that can help you remove red-eye in post-processing:

 Pixlr